cllckn/decision-support-systems/README.md

 * To introduce students to the concepts of expert knowledge and decision support systems (DSS).
 * To develop skills in building web-based decision support systems using modern tools and frameworks.
 * To provide hands-on experience with data processing, visualization, and machine learning for decision-making.
-* To explain foundational machine learning models and fuzzy logic in the context of decision support.
+* To explain foundational machine learning models in the context of decision support.

 ## Course Content
 The course will cover the following topics: